Amazon's appeal rejected by Director Metrology

-New Delhi, Feb 4 (IANS) In an important development, the Director of Legal Metrology, Ministry of Consumer Affairs, has turned down an appeal of Amazon made against the notices issued by Department of Legal Metrology and has said that the department can proceed against Amazon, as per the law.
+New Delhi: In an important development, the Director of Legal Metrology, Ministry of Consumer Affairs, has turned down an appeal of Amazon made against the notices issued by Department of Legal Metrology and has said that the department can proceed against Amazon, as per the law.

 The Department of Legal Metrology noticed a violation of mandatory declaration required under rule 6(1) of the Legal Metrology (Packaged Commodities) Rules,2011 i.e. the complete address was not displayed on the digital platform of Amazon which is used for e-commerce transactions.